hybrasyl/server/GETTING_STARTED.md

 * Some of them require admin-level access to the *Hybrasyl server*.
 Try typing `/item Shirt 1` when you log in to add a shirt to your inventory.
 You can add any item that's in the `item` table of your `dev_hybrasyl` database.

 * Warps are links between locations on the map.
 You can add or remove warps in the `warps` table.

+* You can also add new items by modifying the `items` table.
+There are a couple of sample items included in `seed.sql` that should provide good models to follow.